nikolayvmarinov/nikolayvmarinov.github.io/_pages/research.md

 * Sanctions are one way to influence others, and building democracy abroad is an overriding interest of Western Powers.
 I want to know:
   * whether foreign pressure reverses coups,
-  * whether intervenining in other countries' elections works,
+  * what intervenining in other countries' elections does,
-  * whether mass moblization no longer leads to democracy because of dwindling outside support
+  * whether dwindling outside support is the reason mass moblization does not bring democracy

 ##  New data to study democracy